 - The Public Sector Equality Duty (PSED), which explains that we must have due regard to eliminating unlawful discrimination, harassment and victimisation.
 The PSED helps us to focus on key issues of concern and how to improve pupil outcomes.
-Some pupils may be more at risk of harm from issues such as sexual violence; homophobic, biphobic or transphobic bullying; or racial discrimination - The Care Act 2014 which is a UK law that reforms the legal framework for adult social care to provide better support and protection for adults with care needs and their carers, focusing on individual well-being, prevention of needs, and integration of services. - The Mental Capacity Act 2005 is a UK law designed to protect and empower individuals who may lack the mental capacity to make their own decisions about their care and treatment, providing a framework for making decisions on their behalf in a manner that is in their best interests. - The Childcare (Disqualification) and Childcare (Early Years Provision Free of Charge) (Extended Entitlement) (Amendment) Regulations 2018 (referred to in this policy as the "2018 Childcare Disqualification Regulations") and Childcare Act 2006, which set out who is disqualified from working with children
+Some pupils may be more at risk of harm from issues such as sexual violence; homophobic, biphobic or transphobic bullying; or racial discrimination - The Childcare (Disgualification) and Childcare (Early Years Provision Free of Charge) (Extended Entitlement) (Amendment) Regulations 2018 (referred to in this policy as the "2018 Childcare Disgualification Regulations") and Childcare Act 2006, which set out who is disgualified from working with children